Learn to Fly! UAV Flight School

 Students learn basic aviation terminology and practice simple controls using a mock flight simulator and then fly UAVs (Unmanned Aerial Vehicles or "drones").

 - Students will learn basic flight terminology (pitch, roll, and yaw).

-- Students learn basic operation of a UAV.
+- Students learn the basic operation of a UAV.

 - Students learn about procedures for safe UAV flying.